 - Turn signals

-- Updated QS-S4 throttle has been updated to prevent the magnet from failing
+- The QS-S4 throttle has been updated to prevent the magnet from failing

 - Adjustable suspension

 The Vsett 9+ is one this kind of marvel.
 The fine craftsmanship is described to the point of perfection.
 You may be awed by the curvature design on the handles, or the lightweight of this dual motor scooter, there’s plenty that will tickle your fancy.
 The 9+ is quick and can cover long distances, which is a great feature for those looking for an electric scooter for commuters.
 Vsett 8 Scooter Review.